Need Some Help?

 Robotic integration for complex, intricate and repeatable parts handling, welding and heat treatment parts production.
 Over a decade of robotic integration experience with hundreds of robots in automated assembly systems.

-Extensive experience with ABB, Fanuc, Kuka, and Denza robot integration.
+We also have extensive experience with ABB, Kuka, and Denso robot integration.

 Robotic systems integrated with welding and induction heating, adhesive coating, drive screws and riveting processes.
 Systems include parts placement and orientation vision systems, parts identification/marking/packaging, and part quality verification with complete data acquisition and feedback to SPC and SQC systems.